-High Dose IV Vitamin C Therapy
+High Dose Vitamin C IV Therapy

-Cancer cells, unlike healthy human cells are both flawed and primeval.
+Cancer cells, unlike healthy human cells, are both flawed and primeval.

 Cancer cells are lacking in many enzymes that normal healthy cells have in copiousness amounts and also, they are not able to use oxygen to metabolize glucose into energy production.
-One example of a particular enzyme that transforms oxygen and water in hydrogen peroxide is catalase.
+One example of a particular enzyme that transforms oxygen and water into hydrogen peroxide is catalase.

 Hydrogen peroxide production in and outside the cells results from high doses of vitamin c (ascorbic acid).
 Hydrogen peroxide is used by normal cells for specific metabolic needs and whatever is not needed is converted in oxygen and water which is healthy stuff.

-The National Institute of Health (NIH), the National Cancer Institute (NCI) and the Food and Drug Administration (FDA) have finally confirmed the research findings that Linus Pauling, PhD, Hugh Riordan, MD and many other scientists and physicians over the past few decades have conducted regarding the therapeutic utility of treating cancer with vitamin C.
+The National Institute of Health (NIH), the National Cancer Institute (NCI) and the Food and Drug Administration (FDA) have finally confirmed the research findings that Linus Pauling, Ph.D., Hugh Riordan, MD and many other scientists and physicians over the past few decades have conducted regarding the therapeutic utility of treating cancer with vitamin C.

 The NIH study confirms in vitro, the hypotheses described by Riordan et al in “Intravenous Ascorbate as a Chemotherapeutic and Biologic Response Modifying Agent”: